Some links on this page are affiliate links. See full disclosure in the page footer.

 2. Define Your Target Audience

 To make your campaign more effective, identify who you’re trying to reach.
 Think about their age, interests, location, and viewing habits.
-This step is crucial for maximizing ad performance.
-TV advertising significantly impacts consumer behavior.
+This step helps shape where your ad runs, how it is written, and what kind of response you want it to generate.

 3. Create the Ad Content